hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

   + creator: Brendan Eich's team
   + organization: Netscape, ancestor of Mozilla
   + in association w/ Sun Microsystems, depending on Java, to provide server and client-oriented solutions
-  + Java not suitable in-browser uise
-  + as a lightweight Java
+  + Java not suitable in-browser use, as a lightweight Java
   + ispired by Java but only some naming conventions remaining the same
   + success following the popularity of Netscape Navigator 2 in March 1996
   + quickly integrated into other popular browsers